raveos-foundation/custom_mining/README.md

     - Wallet template
     - URL template
     - Pool authorization type
-    - Data for authorization on the pool (address, Port, Wallet, username, password, and so on.)
+    - Data for authorization on the pool (address, port, wallet, username, password, and so on.)

 How to add custom miner
 =======================